baldurk/renderdoc/README.md

 [![CI](https://github.com/baldurk/renderdoc/workflows/CI/badge.svg?branch=actions-test&event=push)](https://github.com/baldurk/renderdoc/actions)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](docs/CODE_OF_CONDUCT.md)

-RenderDoc is a frame-capture based graphics debugger, currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows 7 - 10, Linux, Android, Stadia, and Nintendo Switch&trade;.
+RenderDoc is a frame-capture based graphics debugger, currently available for Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES development on Windows, Linux, Android, and Nintendo Switch&trade;.
 It is completely open-source under the MIT license.

 If you have any questions, suggestions or problems or you can [create an issue](https://github.com/baldurk/renderdoc/issues/new/choose) here on github, [email me directly](mailto:baldurk@baldurk.org) or come into [IRC](https://webchat.oftc.net/?channels=renderdoc) or [Discord](https://discord.gg/ahq6yRB) to discuss it.